Venice – March 12-18, 2023

 A WINTER’S TALE

-Venice, in the last days of autumn, lives in a suspended time.
-Tourists are gone and less people, mainly residents, walk the silent streets (or shall we call them calli?)
-It gets dark rather early, and sometimes the fog embraces people and buildings.
+Venice, in the last days of winter, lives in a suspended time.
+Carnival is over and less people, mainly residents, walk the silent streets (or shall we call them calli?)
+It still gets dark rather early, and sometimes the fog embraces people and buildings.
 With this in mind, we will run a new workshop there.
 Throughout the years, TPW has returned to Venice many times.

 This time Giacomo Brunelli will explore the city with his personal style, leading the students to discover hidden aspects, and interpreter these with your own vision.